Charles Parks Richardson: Career

 Richardson co-founded IntelliServices Inc. and was its CEO in January 2000.
 The company offers remote electronic medical records.
 Its product CareLink allowed medical providers to wireless monitor implanted medical devices via the Internet.
 The company was sold and is now owned by Medtronic.

 In 2004, Richardson founded TransWorld Med.
 He also serves as the company chairman.

 In 2007, Richardson founded TransWorld Kidney Corporation.

-Richardson is founder and chairman of Cleveland Heart, a partnership between Cleveland Clinic and TransWorld Med to develop mechanical cardiac circulatory assist devices and artificial hearts.
+Richardson has been elected as a Board Member of the Society for Disaster Medicine and Public Health.
+He currently serves as CEO of Critical Medical Infrastructure (CMI), KRS Global Biotechnology, and GeneRx.
+He co-founded Cleveland Heart and Intelliservices Inc., focusing on heart replacement technologies and remote medical device monitoring.
+Richardson's work includes developing an Inventory Management supply chain module within ViiMed.

 Inventions

 Richardson created IntelliPhysician, a piece of software based on the same paperless principles as IntelliHeart, but handles a wider range of business-related processes, such as scheduling, accounts receivable, financial history, and billing.
 The software also processes insurance claim forms and gathers and stores patients’ clinical data, including procedure and diagnosis history, email, hospital rounds information, and referring physician information.
 The company behind IntelliPhysician was acquired in 2006 by H-Quotient Inc. of Vienna, VA for $7.6m.

 One of TransWorld Heart Corp.'s inventions is the Soul Mate.
 This product is an implantable device that can replace routine post-transplant heart biopsies.
 The Soul Mate was the first device to offer remote monitoring of congestive heat failure and allows physicians to track a patient's condition from home.

 In 2007 Richardson developed the SideKick, a system for real-time monitoring of a kidney after a transplant.

+Richardson has significantly impacted medical technology through inventions such as those at Cleveland Heart and Intelliservices Inc., enhancing patient care with advanced heart replacement technologies and remote medical device monitoring systems.